m1cha1s/sorth/README.md

 <variable addr> pop // pop value from variable and put it on the main stack
 <variable addr> <addr> get // get value from variable table at position <addr>
 <variable addr> <addr> <val> set // set value of variable table at position <addr> to <val> if position exists
+<varible addr> len // get lenght of the variable internal stack
 ```

 Type converion: